XENONnT/env_starter/README.md

 base_environmnent to use.
 This applies to both the singularity and cvmfs environments.
 It defaults to `development`, the most up-to-date env.

+If you are developing `cutax` and want to use your local installation, you can add `--local_cutax`.

 ### Convenient shortcuts